 Contrary to what you might expect, this is a comprehensive math curriculum that is more challenging than curricula from many other publishers for these levels.
 While the comic book lessons are colorful and entertaining they also do a solid job of teaching concepts and skills.
 Reasoning and problem-solving strategies are taught throughout the courses and practiced through games and workbook activities.

 Since the full-color comic book presentation takes up more space than traditionally-taught lessons, each course has four “textbooks” called Math Guides.
-So, for example, the third grade course has Math Guide 3A, Math Guide 3B, Math Guide 3C, and Math Guide 3D.
+So, for example, the third-grade course has Math Guide 3A, Math Guide 3B, Math Guide 3C, and Math Guide 3D.
 An index at the back of each Math Guide makes it easy for students to find a particular topic they might need to review.
-(Note that all except Math Guide 2D are available as of Fall 2018 with 2D due early 2019).
+All levels except 1 have a separate Math Practice book (described below).
+Level 1 combines lessons and practice in the same book.

 While some of the listed topics might sound too simple for their grade level, consider that fourth-grade instruction on shapes includes definitions, measuring angles (including how to use a protractor), parallel and perpendicular lines, and symmetry.
 Students learn a substantial amount of geometry in this chapter.
 The publisher notes in the FAQs that the first chapter on shapes in Math Guide 3A (and Math Practice 3A) is very difficult for many students.
 They suggest that in this case, you might skip over that chapter, returning to it at a later date.

 Beast Academy aligns loosely with the Common Core State Standards.
 It spends more time on key concepts as well as mathematical thinking and conceptual understanding than is called for in the standards.
-Some skills are taught a year or more earlier than in Common Core, and just a few standards such as a third grade standard on graphing and a fourth grade standard on line plots are missing.
+Some skills are taught more than a year earlier than in Common Core, and just a few standards are missing, such as a third-grade standard on graphing and a fourth-grade standard on line plots.